chemiscope functions reference

 • symbol (str) – The (categorical) property to use to determine point markers.

-• trajectory (bool) – A boolean flag that sets some default options suitable to view trajectory data.
+• trajectory (bool) – A boolean flag that sets some default options suitable to view trajectory data: fixing the viewpoint for the structure, reducing the delay when cycling between structures and adding a line joining the points in the map.

 • map_settings (dict) – Additional settings for the map (following the chemiscope settings schema).